MAOmao000/LeelaGUI/README.md

 }
 ```
  - Write the KataGo execution command on the first line.
 There should be no line breaks in between.
- - From the second line onwards, if there are any settings you want to add to the default query sent to KataGo each time, define them in JSON format.
+ - After the second line, define the query to be sent to KataGo each time the board changes, in JSON format.
- - Default query definition values can only be added and cannot be changed, but maxVisits and maxTime used for games can be changed.
- - These definitions are basically unnecessary if defined in the KataGo configuration file (analysis_example.cfg).
+ - The KataGo configuration file (analysis_example.cfg) also defines the various information on which KataGo operates.
+ - Setting values such as memory size and number of concurrent operations to appropriate values for your PC will improve performance.

 4. Description of comments
  - You can comment it out by prefixing it with #.
 Also, # in the middle of the line invalidates the string after that.

 5. Restrictions
+ - When KataGo is run outside of Chinese rules, there are no problems with basic operation, but there are some display flaws.
  - In LeelaGUI using GTP command, it doesn't work even if you consider it in the analysis menu.
  - There is a dialog for adjusting the time limit, but even if you set it, only the existing Leela engine will be reflected.
 For KataGo engine, specify it in the configuration file.
  - Setting the ponder in the settings dialog does not work for LeelaGUI with KataGo engine.